 Poland has a proud tradition in cinema, and figures such as Andrzej Wajda, Roman Polanski and Krzyszstof Kieslowski are counted amongst the most interesting directors of our day.
-With Cracow being something of a mecca for artists, it should come as little surprise then that the city has a passionate interest in film, boasting an annual international shorts festival, and a wide variety of cinemas to choose from.
+With Cracow being something of a mecca for artists, it should come as little surprise then that the city has a passionate interest in film, boasting several high profile film festivals, and a wide variety of cinemas to choose from.

 It is likely that at any given time you will be able to find a good film being played, whether it is an old classic or a recent blockbuster.
 The majority of English language films are sub-titled, so there shouldn't be any problems for visitors to the city.
 Prices are very reasonable, and are around 15 zloty at weekends but with significant reductions at other times.

 One of the best bets in the Old Town is the gracious ARS complex, which is located in a former mansion just off the main market square.
 In the city centre, Kino Kijow is the obvious choice, whilst for a full-on blockbuster experience, MultiKino, a little further out, should do the trick.
 Spread across the city you will find a number of beguiling little filmhouses, (some very ropey but equally full of character!) usually with an arty caf attached.
 There you'll find old classics, experimental shorts or pickings from European and World Cinema.

 ul. św.
 Tomasza 11 Show on map +48 12 421 41 99 contact